vhomonov/react-date-picker/README.md

  * `onNav`: Function(dateText, moment, view, direction) - called when the user navigates to the next/previous month/year/decade.
  * `renderDay`: Function - (optional) A function that should return a React DOM for the day cell.
 The first param is the props object.
 You can use this to have full control over what gets rendered for a day.
  * `onRenderDay`: Function - (optional) A function that can manipulate the props object for a day, and SHOULD return a new props object.
 Use this for custom day styling.
 You can use this to take full control over the styles/css classes/attributes applied to the day cell in the month view.
+ * `views`: Object - an object that maps view names to factory functions.
+See the exported `DatePicker.views`

 #### Formatting props